woodenbell/Zupper/README.md

     #include "zupper.h"

+    //Declaring the functions to be called when an item is chosen

-     //Will be called when user press A on Message button
+     //Will be called when user press A on the Message item (explained below)

     void handle_msg(ZupperMenu *zppm, ZOptionList **o) {